pamelaglownia/Car_Sharing/README.md

 The most valuable concepts of this project (for me) are:
 - OOP,
 - stream API,
-- basis of sql,
+- basis of SQL,
-- basis of JDBC,
+- basis of JDBC.
-- DAO design pattern.

 ### How to run project? ###